First set of quarterfinals complete at the 2019 US Youth Soccer Southern Regional Championships

 Follow the moments: Sign up for News | Southern Regional Championships Website

-Greensboro, N.C.
-(June 25, 2018) — Three days of play remain at the 2018 US Youth Soccer Southern Regional Championships after the first half of quarterfinals took place Monday at BB&T Soccer Complex at Bryan Park in Greensboro, N.C.
-The winners of today’s quarterfinals in the 13U Boys and 14U-16U Boys and Girls age groups will resume play with semifinals on Wednesday, June 27.
+BATON ROUGE, La.
+(June 24, 2019) — Three days of play remain at the 2019 US Youth Soccer Southern Regional Championships after the first half of quarterfinals took place Monday at Burbank Soccer Park in Baton Rouge, La.
+The winners of today’s quarterfinals in the 13U Boys and 14U-16U Boys and Girls age groups will resume play with semifinals on Wednesday, June 26.

-The other group of quarterfinals, 13U Girls and 17U-18U Boys and Girls, as well as the 19U Girls semifinals, will take place tomorrow, June 26, starting at 8:15 a.m.
+The other group of quarterfinals, 13U Girls, 17U-18U Boys and Girls and 19U Girls, as well as the 19U Boys semifinals, will take place tomorrow, June 25, starting at 8:15 a.m.

-After a long tough road through preliminaries, teams are continuing to dig deep as they push forward towards a Regional title and a chance to advance to the 2018 US Youth Soccer National Championships in Frisco, Texas.
+After a long tough road through preliminaries, teams are continuing to dig deep as they push forward towards a Regional title and a chance to advance to the 2019 US Youth Soccer National Championships in Overland Park, Kan.

-Teams at Southern Regional Championships understand the importance of being at this stage and know it is important to stay level headed as you progress toward Nationals.
+Teams at Southern Regional Championships understand the importance of being at this stage but, for VHSC, it’s all about getting back to Nationals.

 Notes from a few of Monday’s Quarterfinal matches:

-Regional winners of the 13U through 19U age groups earn a berth to the 2018 US Youth Soccer National Championships, which will be played July 23-29 at the Toyota Soccer Center in Frisco, Texas.
+Regional winners of the 13U through 19U age groups earn a berth to the 2019 US Youth Soccer National Championships, which will be held July 22-28 at the Overland Park Soccer Complex in Overland Park, Kan.

 Daily reports and complete results from the US Youth Soccer Southern Regional Championships are available on championships.usyouthsoccer.org/South.